 Track.
 A motion used when navigating with touch.
 Touch and move a single finger across the tablet surface.

-Wacom Link adaptor Adapter for creative pen displays on machines without a USB-C port.
+Wacom Link Adapter.
+Adapter for some creative pen displays on machines without a USB-C port.